cephalopodMD/discord-points-bot/README.md

 ## CLI
 Small project for directly dropping messages on the command queue.

-## CommandsFunction
+## Function
 An Azure function with a service bus trigger.
 Reads commands off of queue and updates the blob store.
+Also has HTTP triggers to handle Query side.

 ## Core
 Core project that holds dependencies for the `CLI` and `Bot` projects.
 Wraps the Service Bus infrastructure.
+Holds common contracts.